MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 For more info about the `DebuggerAddress` property of the `EdgeOptions` object, see [EdgeOptions object][WebDriverCapabilitiesEdgeOptionsObject].

 Congratulations!
-You've successfully automated a WebView2 project and driven WebView2 by using Selenium and Microsoft Edge Driver by using the "advanced/attach" approach.
+You've successfully automated a WebView2 project and driven WebView2 by using Selenium and Microsoft Edge Driver, by attaching Microsoft Edge Driver to a running WebView2 app.

 <!-- ====================================================================== -->
 ## See also